Perfect Simple Roasted Cauliflower

 1. Prepare the cauliflower: Cut the cauliflower into 1-inch florets (tips below), drizzle with oil, and a sprinkle of salt and toss.

-2. Cook the cauliflower: You can roast the cauliflower anywhere between 400 F and 450 F for 25 minutes.
+2. Cook the cauliflower: You can roast the cauliflower anywhere between 400 F and 450 F for 20 to 25 minutes.

 Roasted Cauliflower on a lined baking sheet.

-My favorite way to cut up cauliflower for roasting is to cut the cauliflower head into 1/2 to 3/4 inch slices and then use a knife or your hands to break those slices into 1-inch or so pieces.
+My favorite way to cut up cauliflower for roasting is to trim the bottom, then cut the cauliflower head into 1/2 to 3/4 inch slabs.
+Then, use a knife or your hands to break those slices into 1-inch or so pieces.
 The flat surfaces allow for more caramelization.

 Kitchen Smarts